apiato/apiato/docs/_docs/features/authentication.md

 First you need to send a request to the `/password-forgot` endpoint.
 It will send you an email with a link when you make a request to that link, it will call the `/password-reset` endpoint.

-Note: For security reason, make sure the reset password URL is set in `app/Containers/User/Configs/user-container.php`.
+Note: For security reason, make sure the reset password URL is set in `app/Containers/User/Configs/user-container.php`, and given to the client App, to be sent as parameter when calling the `/password-forgot`.

 Note: You must setup the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file inorder to the see the email content in the log file `laravel.log`.